opendns/OpenResolve/README.md

 Environment Variables:
 --------------------------------------------------

-RESOLVERS - A list of resolver ip's to use.
-Defualts to opendns servers if this environment variable is not passed.
+RESOLVERS - A comma-separated list of resolver IPs to use.
+Defaults to OpenDNS IPv4 servers if this environment variable is not passed.

     export RESOLVERS='208.67.222.222,208.67.220.220'